H.E. Mr. Mitsuru Kitano, Japanese Ambassador to Ireland

 JETRO, or the Japan External Trade Organization, is a government-related organization that works to promote mutual trade and investment between Japan and the rest of the world.
 Originally established in 1958 to promote Japanese exports abroad, JETRO’s core focus in the 21st century has shifted toward promoting foreign direct investment into Japan and helping small to medium size Japanese firms maximize their global export potential.
 In Ireland, Yasuyuki Ozeki works for JETRO.
 On a personal level, Yasuyuki is known for his epic cycling journey from Japan to Ireland in 1998.

-Shane is a Partner in the Asset Management and Investment Funds Group of Dillon Eustace and is a graduate of UCD, DIT and the Law Society of Ireland.
-In December 2000, Dillon Eustace opened its first overseas office in Tokyo to service its Asian client base.
-Since its establishment, Dillon Eustace has consistently been the law firm of choice for the majority of Asian financial institutions seeking to use Ireland as a gateway to Europe.
-Shane is admitted as a solicitor in Ireland, England and Wales and was admitted as an Attorney at Law in the Cayman Islands in 2015.
-Shane acts for a number of Japanese financial institutions with respect to financial services regulation in Ireland and has advised previously on Cayman Islands investment fund structure.
-Over the last number of years, Shane has spoken at various investment funds conferences in Japan and is a regular visitor to Tokyo.
+Laura is an Associate in the Asset Management and Investment Funds Group of Dillon Eustace and is a graduate of UCD, TCD and the Law Society of Ireland.
+Laura is qualified as a solicitor in Ireland and acts for a number of Japanese financial institutions with respect to financial services regulation in Ireland.
+In December 2000, Dillon Eustace opened its first overseas office in Tokyo to support its Japanese client base.
+Since its establishment, Dillon Eustace has consistently been the law firm of choice for the majority of Japanese financial institutions seeking to use Ireland as a gateway to Europe.
+Dillon Eustace has also advised Japanese companies on property, construction, aviation, employment and corporate issues in Ireland.

 Sou Watanabe, Embassy of Japan in Ireland